 You don’t want to calculate the ROI of these middle managers…

 The question is: how to boost the ROI of these expensive middle managers?

 The ROI will be significant:

 Result: the three groups (the leaders, those coached by the leaders, and the experts) are more motivated, less frustrated, and more engaged and, consequently, perform better

 I don't think you need an advanced degree in math to know that their ROI will increase significantly.

 A solid internal mentoring program combined with external mentoring is the ultimate way to turn your managers into real leaders.

 Mentoring means learning from other experienced leaders in a practical, hands-on way to impact behavior directly.
-Mentoring is based on a trust-based sounding board relationship whereby the mentor’s primary motivation is to make the mentee growing.
+Mentoring is based on a trust-based sounding board relationship whereby the mentor’s primary motivation is to make the mentee grow.

 Ambits helps build internal mentoring programs (from process to methodology, tooling, and training) and offers external mentors with a proven leadership track record for individual and group mentoring.

 Our newsletter is about leadership development through business mentoring.